qadenz/qadenz.github.io/_docs/ui-modeling.md

 }
 ```

+In this example, we also have a benefit of passing the parameter to the `name` field on the Locator, which increases clarity in the logs and reports by providing the exact instance of the element against which the interaction takes place.

 ### On-the-fly Element Initialization

 Using `PageFactory.initElements()` will instantiate the page class, and all `WebElement` instances annotated with `@FindBy` will be initialized.
 If the page on the UI is static and all mapped elements are already present, there should be no issues.
 Modern web-apps, though, use very dynamic interfaces.
 This frequently results in situations where some `@FindBy` mapped elements will change state at some point between the time `.initElements()` is called and when the element is actually used.
 To mitigate these issues, additional code in the form of Explicit Waits or other custom logic must be written to handle each element.